leo-burnett/folio/source/content/Categories/Projects/Writing/Clean Your Phone.md

 Zine:
 - Clean Your Phone the zine is [**available to download here**](https://leo-burnett.github.io/clean-your-phone/zine/print.pdf).
 If you want a print copy, get in touch!

-If you'd like to support the work it took to make this Zine, and the years of experience that went into producing the larger body of knowledge.. send me a few bucks on Venmo (venmo.com/u/leoleoleob) and/or read the [[Tech Futures]] page and connect me with people who can fund this kind of work.
+If you'd like to support the work it took to make this Zine, and the years of experience that went into producing the larger body of knowledge.. send me a few bucks on Venmo (venmo.com/u/leoleoleob) and/or read the [[Maine Tech Futures Coalition]] page and connect me with people who can fund this kind of work.

 Links and resources referenced in **Clean Your Phone**